 The two pillars of Dad Suggests are kids books and family games - and Rory’s Story Cubes combines both in a very satisfying way.
 Because this game basically pushes all of our buttons, we couldn’t be more excited to give some away to you this month.

 Even if science somehow definitively proves that screen time actually makes us measurably dumber, even more important than that is what we could have been doing with our time instead.
 There’s nothing more important than the time we spend with our family, after all.

 As a father of kids ages 6 and 2, junior versions of board games are a trend I greatly appreciate.
 In case you’re unaware, junior versions of board games are basically simplified versions of their better-known adult versions.
 Whether they say “junior”, “for kids”, or “my first”, they all mean the same thing - better access to the fun for the young ones.

+Shadows in the Forest is a board game from ThinkFun that you play in the dark.
 I knew intuitively that my son’s face would light up when he heard there was a board game you had to play in the dark.
 I knew the wheels in his head would start to turn thinking of the possibilities.

+These are the best cooperative board games for 5-year-olds.
 We think it’s helpful to be able to share our strategies and logic with the little ones.
 And playing cooperatively with a common mission is a great way to introduce children to the whole point of playing board games - to have fun.